 There are other pre-sets worth checking out including “Tight Snare” and “Modern Kick,” and so on and so forth.

 If you’re serious about becoming a producer/engineer, it’s worth researching the compressor and all of its parameters, including ratio, attack, gain, threshold, and release.
+A great place to start is Timothy Dittmar’s book from Amazon, Audio Engineering 101.

 Don’t Be Afraid Of Reverb But Don’t Use it Too Much – Use Delay As Well